-The defenders of free trade regard the economic co-dependence and interconnectedness of the human world as a good thing; conversely, they regard economic self-sufficiency, which they call by the curious word “autarky,” as a bad thing.
+The defenders of free trade regard the economic co-dependence and interconnectedness of the human world as a good thing; conversely, they regard economic self-sufficiency, which they call by the curious word “autarky,” as bad, undesirable, or inefficient.
 Considering the vast amounts of non-renewable energy it takes to keep the system of free trade operating, this belief is illogical, to say the least.

 The situation has become quite absurd: rather than eating a potato grown in your own garden, it is better for the economy if you buy a potato grown on the other side of the country, which has been pulverized, freeze-dried, and reconstituted into brightly colored potato balls.
 Consuming in this way, of course, means more transportation, more use of fossil fuels, more pollution, more chemical additives and preservatives, and more separation between producer and consumer.
 But it also means an incremental increase in GNP, and is therefore encouraged.

 This one-dimensional view of progress, widely favored by economists and development experts, has helped to mask the negative impact of economic growth.
 Moreover, it has blinded us to the value of locally based subsistence economies.
 This has led to a grave misunderstanding of the situation of the majority of people on earth today—the millions in the rural sector of the Third World—and has disguised the fact that development programs, far from benefiting these people, have in many cases served only to lower their standard of living.